wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-custom-connector/includes/4-build.md

-In this exercise, you will create your first custom connector for an existing API Contoso Invoicing.
+In this exercise, you will create your first custom connector for an existing API called Contoso Invoicing.

 > [!IMPORTANT]
 > Use a test environment with Microsoft Dataverse provisioned.
 If you don't have a test environment, you can sign up for the [Power Apps Community Plan](https://powerapps.microsoft.com/communityplan/?azure-portal=true).